 About OX

-OX was founded in 2008 by Cornelius.
+OX was founded in 2010 by Cornelius O.

 Our Mission